 - GCH Craftsman Grill

-- Napa Rose (for character dining and dinner) and Storytellers Cafe (character dining breakfast and brunch, and dinner without characters) will be open to all guests!
+- Napa Rose (for character dining and dinner) and Storytellers Cafe (character dining breakfast and brunch, and dinner without characters) are open to all guests!

 - Character dining at Goofy's Kitchen for breakfast and dinner